brokamal/nolimit-ds-test-mohammad-kamal/README.md

 - Dataset used: [dataset](https://huggingface.co/datasets/cornell-movie-review-data/rotten_tomatoes) , License: unknown
 - Framework and deploy: [Flask + huggingface space](https://huggingface.co/spaces/kamalbdg/distillBERT-RT-Review)

+## Feature
+- Predict movie review sentiment (Positive/Negative) .
+- Show the closets reviews from the dataset and the distance between them.

 # Usage
 1. Enter a review of a movie, for example: